Roekmole: History

 The earliest record of a mill on the previous site was on a map published by W Eekhorn in 1849.
 The current mill was built in 1896 and drained polder Krieke.

 The mill is recorded as having been restored in 1960 and again in 1976, however it spent most of the 1980s and 1990s without sails.
-In 2009 it was moved to its current location, restoration to working order was finished in 2011.
+In 2009 it was moved to its current location and restoration to working order was finished in 2011.
 The previous nameless mill was renamed Roekmolen.

 Description

 The Roekmolen is what the Dutch describe as a "spinnenkopmolen".
 It is a hollow post mill with a single storey square roundhouse.
 The roundhouse and body of the mill are covered with weatherboards.
 These are horizontal on the roof and vertical on the roundhouse and body.
 The mill is winded by a winch.
 The four Common sails had a span of 16.10 m.
 They are carried in a wooden windshaft.
 The mill drives an Archimedes' screw to drain the adjacent polder.